FMCalisto/lisp-manipulation/README.md

-# List Manipulation
+# Lisp Manipulation

-### Introduction to Common Lisp List Manipulation
+### Introduction to Common Lisp Manipulation

-This is a short introduction to Common Lisp List Manipulation.
+This is a short introduction to Common Lisp Manipulation.

 ## Preface